My husband and I visited the gorgeous city of Paris in February and had a wonderful time in the City of Love.

 Le Consulat

-We stopped in to Le Consulat for mussels and fries, and it was so good!
+We stopped into Le Consulat for mussels and fries, and they were so good!
 I highly recommend it!

 The outdoor patio is so charming if you have the option to sit outdoors.